TCG's Global Reach

 Creating cross border learning opportunities by:

-• providing travel grants for artists to form international relationships;
+• providing travel grants like Global Connections for artists to form international relationships; and

 • encouraging international attendance at the TCG National Conference.